HOW WE HELP

 We also have two groups: one that meets in the morning and one that meets in the evening.
 This flexibility allows participants to continue working or going to school while still receiving the treatment they need to kick their addiction.
 Those who work during the day can attend our evening program, while those who prefer more time in the evening to be with loved ones can attend earlier in the day.

 Our outpatient program is still highly focused on therapy.
-Each patient will need with their therapist regularly and will attend nine hours of group therapy every week.
+Each patient will meet with their therapist regularly and will attend nine hours of group therapy every week.
 Family therapy sessions are also available on an as-needed basis.
 If an addict’s addiction seems to stem from family relationships or from a family event, we encourage their loved ones to participate in a counseling session.

 Participants meet monthly with a doctor and a psychiatrist for an evaluation.
 This helps hold the addict accountable for their sobriety while also giving them regular checkups that may catch developing physical or mental conditions caused by the addiction.
 Check-ups can be arranged more often if necessary.